WallyS02/The-Plug/aws/architecture/README.md

 ### VPC Endpoints
 VPC Endpoints will be used for connecting services in private \(maybe in public too\) subnets \(EC2, RDS, ElastiCache\) to regional services \(ECR, KMS, Secrets Manager\).
 ### ALB
-Application Load Balancer will be used to distribute traffic in EC2's Auto Scaling Group.
+Application Load Balancer will be used to distribute traffic to ECS containers in Auto Scaling EC2 group.
 ### CloudWatch
 CloudWatch monitors and observes all services with defined up to 10 alarms when something goes wrong.
 ### Auto Scaling
-Backend Free-Tiered EC2 servers will use Docker to host application.\
+Backend Free-Tiered EC2 servers will be used for running application containers with ECS.\
-It will be auto-scaled from 1 to 2 instances based on CPU/memory usage or failure of a master instance.
+They will be auto-scaled from 1 to 2 instances based on CPU/memory usage or failure of a master instance.
 Auto scaling will be distributed between 2 AZs.
-Maybe some Spot Instances will be used.
+### ECS
+ECS will be used to run backend application in containers using auto scaled EC2 infrastructure.
 ### Route 53
 DNS will route domain name \(if bought or obtained\) to CloudFront.
 ### CloudFront